PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 class StartPage extends Page{
 	createGui(){
-		return Text.text(`In the code editor, click on the "Icon" tab, and you will see the created icon!`) }
+		return Text.text(`In the code editor, click on the "Icon" tab, and you will see the created app icon!`) }
 }
 ```